flomio/flomio-js-sdk-example/README.md

 #### Event:  'reader'

 * *reader* [Reader](#reader).
-A connection event which returns a Reader object associated with a detected FloBLE Plus.
+A connection event which returns a Reader object associated with a detected FloBLE.
 This will only happen if the device is a registered Flomio reader.

 #### Event:  'tag'